 Shade Gap is a tiny borough located in the state of Pennsylvania.
-With a population of 78 people and just one neighborhood, Shade Gap is the 1124th largest community in Pennsylvania.
-Much of the housing stock in Shade Gap was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 77 people and just one neighborhood, Shade Gap is the 1124th largest community in Pennsylvania.
+Shade Gap has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Shade Gap is a blue-collar town, with 44.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Shade Gap is a borough of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Shade Gap who work in sales jobs (18.42%), food service (15.79%), and healthcare (10.53%).
+Because occupations involving physical labor dominate the local economy, Shade Gap is generally considered to be a blue-collar town.
+48.39% of the Shade Gap workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Shade Gap is a borough of transportation and shipping workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Shade Gap who work in food service (16.13%), sales jobs (9.68%), and management occupations (9.68%).

 Because of many things, Shade Gap is a great place for families with children to consider.
 First of all, many other families with children live here, making Shade Gap a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Shade Gap has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Shade Gap’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.